Richard Larn: After the Navy

 Together with his wife he has written over 65 books and countless articles on maritime history and archaeology, shipwrecks and the sea.
-Their 'Shipwreck Index of the British Isles'(Vol's 1-6) a monumental work with details of 45,000 ships, for Lloyd's Register of Shipping, was used by the Royal Commission for Historic Monuments (now English Heritage)to establish the NMR(National Maritime Record), followed by a similar record for both the Scottish and Welsh Governments.
+Their 'Shipwreck Index of the British Isles'(Vol's 1-6) a monumental work with details of 45,000 ships, for Lloyd's Register of Shipping, was used by the Royal Commission for Historic Monuments (now English Heritage) to establish the NMR (National Maritime Record), followed by a similar record for both the Scottish and Welsh Governments.

-In retirement, Larn is still active in diving, mostly in the Isles of Scilly where he contributes a regular column on maritime history in the local magazines Scilly Now & Then and the Scillonian Magazine.
-His other interests include figurehead and ship carving, and model making.
+In retirement, Larn was still active in diving, mostly in the Isles of Scilly where he contributed a regular column on maritime history in the local magazines Scilly Now & Then and the Scillonian Magazine.
+His other interests included figurehead and ship carving, and model making.
 When in 2007 the council of Scilly commemorated the 300th anniversary of the great naval disaster of 1707, Larn was among the principal organisers and also gave public lectures, as did Dava Sobel, author of Longitude, and Sir Arnold Wolfendale, the 14th Astronomer Royal.

+Larn died after a short illness on 14 January 2026, at the age of 94.

 Honours

 Besides receiving awards from diving and maritime history associations, Larn was made a Cornish Bard by the Gorsedd of Cornwall at Redruth in 2006, taking the Bardic name 'Gonyas an Mor' Servant of the Sea.
 He started a company Shipwrecks.UK.Ltd, and has a web site www.shipwreckphotographs.com, still being developed.
-In the Birthday Honours 2009 he was made an Officer of the Order of the British Empire (OBE) for "services to nautical archaeology and marine heritage". awarded the prestigious USA's 'Knight of Mark Twain'(1970).
+In the Birthday Honours 2009 he was made an Officer of the Order of the British Empire (OBE) for "services to nautical archaeology and marine heritage".
+He was awarded the prestigious USA's 'Knight of Mark Twain' (1970).
 Larn, one of the original founders, has been the President and News Letter Editor of IMASS (International Marine Archaeological & Shipwreck Society) since 2010, an organisation which holds the prestige Shipwreck Conference annually at Plymouth University, now in its 35th year.